Personalize vanilla fudge apples for your special teacher. These sweet school-themed treats make great teacher appreciation gifts.

 Use the letter embossing stamps to add phrases to your apples.
 Simply press the letters into the fudge creating your message.
-Be sure your letters are facing backwards when you look at them before you press them into the apple.
-Once you press them in, the imprinted letters will be facing forwards.
+Be sure your letters are facing backward when you look at them before you press them into the apple.
+Once you press them in, the imprinted letters will be facing forward.

 If you make a mistake, just smash the fudge with your hands, knead it a little bit to soften it up, then re-roll it into an apple shape and repeat.

 Use a small leaf cutter or a knife or kitchen shears to cut out leaves from some green taffy.
 Use a small dab of corn syrup to attach the leaves to your apple stems.

 Wrap each apple in a clear cellophane bag and tie it with a ribbon to give to the teachers.